Equilibar® Back Pressure Regulators – Overview

 Patented technology for excellent control

-The Equilibar back pressure regulator maintains the upstream pressure at its own inlet.
+Equilibar back pressure regulators maintain the upstream pressure at their own inlet.
 The patented technology enables highly accurate and stable process control.
 It is particularly suitable for demanding process conditions, such as low flow, extreme temperature, mixed-phase fluids, corrosive media, or sanitary process conditions.
 The performance of the Equilibar back pressure regulator is unparalleled in the industry!

 Read more about the unique operating principle of these innovative control valves in How it works.

 Control valve or back pressure regulator?

 Although the Equilibar BPR is undoubtedly a ‘control valve’, and PCS often supplies these instruments for customer applications to control process parameters other than (back) pressure (see our Expertise area), we prefer to call them ‘back pressure regulators’.
 We use the terms ‘back pressure regulator’ and ‘control valve’ interchangeably though, or just ‘BPR’ for short.

 Equilibar's unique dome-loaded and multi-orifice back pressure regulators work by a remarkable force balance on a flexible diaphragm between three different pressures.
 The lower pressure at the outlet attempts to hold the diaphragm in a leak-tight seal with the orifice.
 A slight excess between the fluid inlet pressure and the reference pressure rapidly overwhelms these seating forces and lifts the diaphragm off the orifices.